 - To comply with relevant legislation and regulation.

 When else do we process your personal data?

 If you are one of our residents, we will require information about you in order to support you during your time in the property and manage your tenancy or lease with us.
 Additionally we may require information about you to fulfil contractual obligations agreed in the contract with us.

-If you are a customer or simply interested in the services we provide, we may request information from you when you contact us, in order to respond to your queries and to ensure we are able to provide you with the right services and equally provide you with value for time.
+If you are an occupier of one of our properties but not a tenant, a customer or simply interested in the services we provide, we may request information from you when you contact us in order to respond to your queries and to ensure we are able to provide you with the right services and equally provide you with value for time.
 We may also process information when sending you relevant updates to services or products that are aligned with your interest.
 You will be given the opportunity to opt-out of receiving any further information in alignment with your rights.

 What lawful basis do we have for using your data?

 Based on the variety of services we provide, we rely on different lawful basis when processing your data.
 We may process your data to fulfill our contractual responsibility to you as a resident, staff member or supplier.
 We may also process your data to allow us to achieve our legitimate interests as an organisation that deliver and manage the provision of housing services.
 There may be particular instances where we require your consent for processing your data.
 We will ensure consent obtained is aligned with current applicable legislation and is specific and informed.